x-square/data_analytics/24-01-advanced-data-analytics.md

 \frac{average\ customer\ contract\ value}{average\ cost\ of\ marketing\ campaigns} = average\ revenue\ gained\ per\ campaign
 $$

-Deloitte learned that the client's internal marketing and sales teams were organized according to geographic regions, industries, and customer account size.
-Regional leads had the authority and autonomy to conduct marketing research and campaigns on their own, but did take guidance and occasional instruction from the global team.
-Deloitte's analysts began structuring the data in a consistent way company wide as part of their EDA of the client's data.
+Deloitte discovered that the client's marketing and sales teams were organized by geographic regions, industries, and customer account sizes.
+While regional leads had authority to conduct marketing activities, they also received guidance from the global team.
+Deloitte standardized the data structure across the company during their exploratory data analysis (EDA).

-In terms of customer life cycle, Deloitte learned that the client's marketing leads would generate marketing campaigns and then inform sales partners in their regions.
-Field sales representatives would follow up on all leads generated from the campaigns, and they would also network outside of existing campaigns to find additional customers.
-This discovering part of EDA informed Deloitte's team on more specific and plausible solutions that could meet the client's needs.
+Regarding the customer life cycle, Deloitte found that marketing leads initiated campaigns and informed regional sales partners, who then followed up on generated leads and sought additional customers independently.
+This insight from EDA informed Deloitte's team about potential solutions for the client.

-The Deloitte team used discovering and structuring practices of EDA in spreadsheets to review all of the existing data from the client's Salesforce and marketing campaigns.
-They began to identify and define every data variable that existed in their client's sales system.
-Once an inventory of data variables was structured, cleaned, and validated, the Deloitte team brainstormed the type of insights they could glean from the information.

-After the review, Deloitte utilized the presenting practice of EDA to share the information they had gathered with the client.
-They listened and asked questions to get a better understanding of how the client viewed their own business and what factors were important to them according to the data.
+Using spreadsheets, Deloitte reviewed data from the client's Salesforce and marketing campaigns, defining and validating every data variable.
+With a structured inventory of variables, they brainstormed insights.
+Deloitte then presented their findings to the client, engaging in dialogue to better understand the client's business perspective and priorities based on the data.

 #### Construct

-From their analysis of the client's systems and the discovering, structuring, and cleaning practices of EDA they did on the client's performance data, Deloitte learned that the client needed a total overhaul of their analytical process, one that provided much greater detail and allowed them to identify and address bottlenecks, unprofitable campaigns, and unproductive customer segments.
+Through their analysis and exploratory data practices, Deloitte discovered that the client required a comprehensive restructuring of their analytical process.
+This involved gaining deeper insights to pinpoint and resolve issues like bottlenecks, unprofitable campaigns, and unproductive customer segments.

-With the client's approval, Deloitte completely rebuilt the client's data internal infrastructure from the ground up to make analysis more streamlined.
+With the client's agreement, Deloitte undertook a complete reconstruction of the client's internal data infrastructure to enhance analysis efficiency.

-On top of the infrastructure overhaul, the most hands-on solution for the client was to build customized and dynamic dashboards for specific stakeholders.
+Additionally, Deloitte developed customized and interactive dashboards tailored to specific stakeholders, providing a more hands-on solution to meet the client's needs.

 - The Deloitte team worked with each client stakeholder group to understand their needs and their OKRs.
 - They then helped develop tailored solutions for the client by creating supporting collateral resources, such as a data dictionary to define what each variable represents and how it should and should not be used.